Tilings and traces: Introduction

 \subsection{Statement of results}

+Let $\Sigma_N$ be the full $N$-shift, that is, the space of bi-infinite sequences of symbols from an alphabet of $N$ symbols.
 Given a set of prototiles $\{t_1,\dots, t_N\}$ and $N$ uniformly expanding and compatible substitution rules $\mathcal{F} = \{\mathcal{F}_1,\dots, \mathcal{F}_N\}$ on them (see the precise definition of substitution rule in \S \ref{sec:tilings}), there is a subshift of finite type $X_\mathcal{F}\subset \Sigma_N$ which parametrizes all the tiling spaces which can be obtained by random applications of the substitution rules in $\mathcal{F}$: given $x\in X_\mathcal{F}$ there is a corresponding compact metric space (called a \textbf{tiling space}) $\Omega_x$ whose elements are tilings with heirarchical structure dictated by the point $x$ according to the substitution rules in $\mathcal{F}$.
+Periodic points in $X_\mathcal{F}$ give rise to tiling spaces $\Omega_x$ consisting of self-similar tilings.